htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Bugs Fixed:

+- Fixed a bug where daemons would leak memory whenever sending updates to the collector, at the rate of a few megabytes per day.
+This leak was introduced earlier in the HTCondor v8.9.x series.
+  :jira:`323`

+- Malformed or missing SciToken can result in a schedd abort when using ``SCHEDD_AUDIT_LOG``.
+  :jira:`315`

+- Fixed a problem where ``condor_watch_q`` would crash when updating totals for DAGman jobs.
+  :jira:`201`

 - Sufficiently old versions of the CUDA libraries no longer cause `condor_gpu_discovery` to segfault.
   :jira:`343`

-- Malformed or missing SciToken can result in a schedd abort when using ``SCHEDD_AUDIT_LOG``.
-  :jira:`315`
+- Fixed a bug introduced in version 8.9.12, where non-root clients could not use IDTOKENS.
+  :jira:`370`

 - Fixed a bug where an IDTOKEN could be sent to a user who had authenticated with the ANONYMOUS method after the auto-approval period had expired.